golang-leipzig/golang-leipzig.github.io/content/posts/meetup-3-invitation.md

 We also have one potential proposal for a lightning talk with the cryptic title "Ramen Linux".

-As always, please bring your own code, projects, ideas, Go and Cloud Native questions and let's discuss them.
+As always, please bring your own code, projects, ideas, Go and Cloud-Native questions and let's discuss them.
 See you there.